prathamesh-sonpatki/o11y-wiki/README.md

 ### Cardinality

 Cardinality refers to the number of unique attributes of a metric.
-Eg. for a metric which tracks no. of requests to an HTTP service, the attributes such as user's email can explode the unique combinations of the metric because each user's email will result into a unique [time series](#time-series).
+E.g., for a metric that tracks no. of requests to an HTTP service, the attributes such as the user's email can explode the unique combinations of the metric because each user's email will result in a unique [time series](#time-series).
-High cardinality can result into latent dashboards because it causes querying of data slow due to higher computation and memory overhead.
+High cardinality can result in latent dashboards because it causes querying of data slow due to higher computation and memory overhead.

 ### Counter

-As the name says, counters are used to monitor how frequently an event occurs within a program.
+As the name says, counters monitor how frequently an event occurs within a program.
 They help monitor metrics that increase monotonically and are exposed as time series.
-For example, total requests to an API endpoint is a counter metric, it keeps increasing over time.
+For example, total requests to an API endpoint are a counter metric that keeps increasing over time.

 ### CI

 CI (Continuous Integration) integrates code changes into a common branch of a shared repository and runs automated tests against it every time the changes are merged, or a commit is made.
-This allows for detecting issues in the code faster because it is tested continuously, as the name says.
+It allows for detecting issues in the code faster because it is tested continuously, as the name says.

 ### CD